 Now this little cutie patootie looks refreshed and ready to go, and so is the companion footstool.
 Which one is your favorite?
 While you’re at it, this second one I used the same fabric I fell in love with for my curbside find settee.
 See it HERE.

-Likewise, both stools are available in my online shop for purchase.
+Likewise, both stools are available in my online store for purchase.
 I already have several, so how many does a girl need?
 Truly tempting!

 What is more, my hope is to have inspired you to give DIY, including footstool upholstery, a try.
 It really can be that easy!
 Additionally, pin and share to encourage others to make their house their home too.